 Let's say you need to enable an existing load balancer to use availability zones within the same Azure region.
-You can't just switch an existing Azure load balancer from non-AZ to be AZ aware.
-However, you won't have to redeploy a load balancer to take advantage of this migration.
+For this you won't have to redeploy your load balancer to take advantage of this migration.
 In order to make your load balancer AZ aware, you'll have to recreate your load balancer's frontend IP configuration using a new zonal/zone-redundant IP and re-associate any existing load balancing rules to the new frontend.
-Not that this migration will incur downtime as rules are re-associated.
+Note that this migration will incur downtime as IP is changed and rules are re-associated.

 It isn't required to have a load balancer for each zone, rather having a single load balancer with multiple frontends (zonal or zone redundant) associated to their respective backend pools will serve the purpose.

 As Frontend IP can be either zonal or zone redundant, users need to decide which option to choose based on the requirements.
 The following are recommendations for each:

 |Zonal Frontend||We recommend creating zonal frontend when backend is concentrated in a particular zone.
 For example, if backend instances are pinned to zone 2 then it makes sense to create Frontend IP configuration in availability zone 2.|

 |Zone Redundant Frontend||When the resources (VMs, NICs, IP addresses, etc.) inside a backend pool are distributed across zones, then it's recommended to create Zone redundant Frontend.
 This will provide the high availability and ensure seamless connectivity even if a zone goes down.|